Santa Barbara’s Earth Day Celebration Over the Years

 1970

-Senator Gaylord Nelson and Denis Hayes visited the scene of the Santa Barbara oil spill and were struck by the wreckage.
-They realized – as did many others at the time – that swift environmental action was needed.
-Soon after, they made a national call for people to put together environment “teach-ins” — similar to the anti-war teach-ins of the day — to elevate the importance of protecting our planet.
+Senators Gaylord Nelson and Denis Hayes viewed the Santa Barbara spill and were horrified by the wreckage.
+Soon after, they made a national call for environment “teach-ins” — similar to the anti-war teach-ins of the day — to elevate the importance of protecting our planet.

-Here in Santa Barbara, a group of energized young adults with a bunch of books, a small office on Anapamu Street, and a desire to protect the environment heard Nelson and Hayes’ call.
-They created a non-profit organization called the Community Environmental Council (CEC), and their first action was to organize a Santa Barbara Earth Day event.
+In Santa Barbara, a group of energized young adults with a bunch of books, a small office on Anapamu Street heeded the call and created a non-profit organization called the Community Environmental Council (CEC).
+Their first action was to organize a Santa Barbara Earth Day event.

 CEC organized environmentally-aligned community members and businesses to set up booths on the street and made Santa Barbara’s first Earth Day Festival.
 It was “a modest affair,” according to former CEC Executive Director Paul Relis, but it was the start of something big.